Four Lebanese civilians killed in Israeli strike on border village | Law-Order

 Four Lebanese civilians killed in Israeli strike on border village

+(Adds Hezbollah says retaliates by rockets barrage on Israel) AMMAN, May 5 (Reuters) -

-Four members of a Lebanese family were killed in an Israeli airstrike on a house in a town in southern Lebanon on Sunday, civil defence and security sources said.
-They said the family were killed in the village of Meiss al Jabal, which has suffered extensive damage in regular exchanges of fire between Israel and the Iranian-backed Hezbollah group since the start of the war in Gaza last October.
+An Israeli airstrike killed four members of a family in a house in a border village in southern Lebanon on Sunday, civil defence and security sources said.
+The four were killed in Meiss al Jabal, which has suffered extensive damage in regular exchanges of fire between Israel and the Iranian-backed Hezbollah group since the start of the war in Gaza last October.

+In a statement, Hezbollah said it fired "tens" of Katyusha rockets at the Israeli town of Kiryat Shmona, a northern town close to the Lebanese border, in retaliation.
+Airstrikes and shelling have taken place sporadically but both sides have pulled back from all-out war.

-Both sides have however refrained from pushing the conflict into all-out war although airstrikes and shelling have taken place sporadically.
-More than 250 Hezbollah members and 75 civilians have been killed in Israeli strikes on Lebanon since October.
-In Israel, missile fire coming from Lebanon has killed around a dozen troops and several civilians.
-(Writing by Suleiman Al-Khalidi: Editing by Angus MacSwan)
+More than 250 Hezbollah members and 75 civilians have been killed in Israeli strikes on Lebanon since October, security sources there say.
+In Israel, missile fire coming from Lebanon has killed around a dozen troops and several civilians, Israeli sources say.
+Hamas militants from the Gaza Strip stunned Israel with a cross-border raid on Oct.
+7 in which 1,200 people were killed and 252 hostages taken, according to Israeli tallies.

+More than 34,600 Palestinians have been killed and more than 77,000 have been wounded in Israel's response, according to Gaza's health ministry.
+(Writing by Suleiman Al-Khalidi: Additonal reporting by Nayera Abdallah Editing by Angus MacSwan and Nick Macfie)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)